slaclab/rogue/README.md

 Rogue is linked against the aes-stream-drivers package which is included as a submodule at the drivers sub-directory.
 If you need to use these drivers please see the README.md file in that package.

-## Additional Notes

-The rogue package includes a readme file for compiling and installing local versions of python3, boost,zeromq and epics.
-This were created as notes when installing local packages at slac.
-These should only be neccessary for outdated versions of Linux.

-- Readme_local_packages.md

 ## Installing Rogue and Anaconda behind a proxy